brandur/talks/frozen-rails-2012/slides.md

 ## Agenda

-* A story of composition
+* A tale of composition
 * Composable apps
 * Best practices

-# A Story of Composition
+# A tale of Composition

 From thick to thin.